gleezr/Slink/README.md

-Slink
+aSlink
 ==================

-A small library containing a wrapper / helper for the shared preferences of Android.
+slink is a small library containing a wrapper / helper for Android's shared preferences.
-This library gives you an option to write encrypted shared preferences data using the Facebook's Conceal library.
+This library gives you the option to write encrypted shared preferences data using the Facebook's Conceal library.

 Performance
 =================
 Most of the other tools implementing secured shared preferences use encryption for each key and value you input separately.
-Slink uses Facebook conceal to save the entire set of encrypted objects, saving you a lot of unnecessary performance overhead.
+Slink uses Facebook's conceal to save the entire set of encrypted objects, saving you a lot of unnecessary boilerplate code and performance overhead.

 How to get started?
 ==================